 Enforce ‘no touching’ rules

-Open all of the interior doors and closet doors, and turn on lights so that any open house visits can be completed without having to touch these surfaces.
+Open all of the interior doors and closet doors and turn on lights to complete any open house visits without having to touch these surfaces.
 Bathroom use should be prohibited.
-The listing REALTOR® should be available to open cabinets, storage spaces, blinds, etc. An alternative is to provide gloves as people enter the home so guests can touch without risk of outside germs.
-If this alternative is used, all other steps outlined in this document still need to be taken out of heightened precaution.
+The listing REALTOR® should be available to open cabinets, storage spaces, blinds, etc.

 Digital only feature sheets